-- Start the detector operation with a homogeneous illumination (as good as possible). - Open the rate meter in your end-user software to monitor the count rate output of the detector. - Decrease the operation voltage until the count rate of the detector is reduced to zero. - Increase the operation voltage in steps of e.g. 50V until far above the last operation voltage (please respect the recommended maximum operation voltage) or until the detector shows significant artifacts.
+- Start the detector operation with an homogeneous illumination (as good as possible). - Open the rate meter of the GUI software to monitor the count rate output of the detector (see GUI software manual for details). - Decrease the operation voltage until the count rate of the detector is reduced to zero. - Increase the operation voltage in steps of 50 V until far above the last operation voltage (please respect the recommended maximum operation voltage) or until the detector shows significant artifacts.
 Measure the count rate for each voltage step. - Plot the measured count rate as a function of the operation voltage.
 This is the MCP curve.
 It should show a change in the slope of the rising curve, which indicates the beginning of the area of operation. - The new value for the operation voltage should be a bit above the position of the change in the slope.

-Figure 18 shows an example of an MCP curve with the specified operation voltage.
+Figure 16 shows an example of a MCP curve with the specified operation voltage.
 The MCP curve for specifying the starting operation voltage for a detector can always be found in the specification sheet.

-Figure 18: Example of MCP curve (for illustration only).
+Figure 16: Example of MCP curve.